Long ago, the four ‘dere’ types lived together in peace and harmony… Until the ‘Himedere’ decided to attack.

 Many Characters in Anime are Himedere.

-These characters seem very concerned with own status at any point of time but have that one person, Hisako for Erina and Soroi for Satsuki, who have succeeded in breaking past this barrier that they extend towards other people and are actually able to see the soft side of these characters.
+These characters seem very concerned with their own status at any point in time but have that one person, Hisako for Erina and Soroi for Satsuki, who has succeeded in breaking past this barrier that they extend towards other people and are actually able to see the soft side of these characters.